JimmySbordoneJr/stories-texts-template/README.md

 - A merge morphemes button would allow users to combine the contents of that morpheme with that of the following morpheme into one.
 - Adding a section to the update page that would let users see what files are in the sound files directory, handouts directory, or images directory and delete them or replace them.
 - Autosuggest multiple narrators and interviewers in the update page.
 Currently, it only suggests a single name.
+- We want to have a page where we show links to other tribes' versions of a story.
+We are currently working on incorporating this feature into our database.